Die Hard: Vendetta: Story

 Five years after the events of Die Hard With a Vengeance, John McClane returns to the LAPD task force after an extended absence.
 After refreshing his skills in a training exercise, McClane goes home to watch the unveiling of a painting that was recovered from an expedition in South America by Piet Gruber (the son of Hans Gruber, the main villain from the first Die Hard film).
-As the unveiling begins, Lucy (McClane's daughter, now a police officer) witnesses robbers attempting to leave with artwork and gunfire erupts, panicking the crowd.
+As the unveiling begins, Lucy (McClane's daughter, now a police officer) witnesses robbers attempting to leave with artwork, and gunfire erupts, panicking the crowd.
 McClane rushes to the Townsend Museum to rescue his daughter.
 Once there, McClane is notified that the robbers have sealed themselves in and taken hostages, including Lucy.
 McClane enters the museum and begins his search for the hostages, taking out several criminals in the process.
 After saving Dick Thornberg and Christopher von Laden (the museum's curator), McClane rescues Lucy.

 McClane takes a stroll on Hollywood Boulevard when the chief notifies him of two murders at a diner not far from the former's location.
 McClane (disguised as a criminal) neutralizes Sergio, the perpetrator of the murders, and takes the latter's membership card, gaining access to the club where Sergio's crew is having a meeting.
-Quickly dispatching Sergio's men, McClane learns that the stolen artwork is hidden in a Chinese movie theater, and makes his way there.
+Quickly dispatching Sergio's men, McClane learns that the stolen artwork is hidden in a Chinese movie theater and makes his way there.
 Saving the hostages, McClane dwells into the subways to retrieve the missing artwork.
-He overhears a conversation between von Lanen (who is secretly in league with Piet) and Jack Frontier, a former U.S. Army soldier and CIA operative turned actor turned criminal for hire. von Laden expresses his concerns about the plan, but Frontier pushes it off and orders him to go into hiding.
+He overhears a conversation between von Laden (secretly in league with Piet) and Jack Frontier, a former U.S. Army soldier and CIA operative turned actor turned criminal for hire.
+Frontier pushes off von Laden's concerns about the plan and orders him to go into hiding.
 Retrieving fragments of the artwork, McClane manages to find a distraught von Laden, telling him that Frontier wants the curator dead.
 The two escape into the city's aqueduct, where Lucy meets up with them and takes von Laden into custody.